Partial List of Features

 The Call Screening feature, when enabled, prevents a number from calling into the phone system.
 This is useful to prevent unwanted calling/solicitation, prevent harassment and/or abuse, stop telemarketing companies who just won’t give up, and more.

 Your cell phone acts like your office extension and uses your office Caller ID to make telephone calls.

 The Class of Service Administration module provides granular control at the extension level to access and set permissions of specific calling features of your PBX.
 These features include Outbound Routes, Feature Codes, Ring Groups, Queues, Conference Rooms, Voicemail Blast Groups and Paging.

-The conference room feature of the system works to create a meeting room whereby users (both internally and externally) can call in and talk to one another.
-Conference rooms can be moderated by an admin user, and as well can be password protected to prevent unwanted callers from accessing it.
+The conference room feature of the system works to create a meeting room where users (both internal and external) can call in and talk to one another.
+Conference rooms can be moderated by an admin user, and can be password protected to prevent unwanted callers from accessing it.
 The conference room can be accessed by users internally by dialing the conference room access number.
 The conference room can be accessed by external users by entering a numerical code after dialing a number.

 For example, your conference room can be linked to your IVR message without anyone ever knowing.
 A caller would dial your regular business number, and once they reached the IVR message, they would enter the access code (#XXX) followed by the password, and they would be connected to the conference room.

-Conference’s can easily be setup by contacting one or more parties via extension dialing.
-This conference, however, has restricted functionality, and may not work with outside parties.
+Conferences can easily be setup by contacting one or more parties via extension dialing.
+This type of conference, however, has restricted functionality and may not work with outside parties.

 Do Not Disturb